kairosity/mp2-tunnel-focus/testing.md

 ## [W3C HTML Validator](https://validator.w3.org/)

 - Warning 1: ```Consider avoiding viewport values that prevent users from resizing documents.``` The line referred to was explicitly written to avoid an annoying zooming effect on certain mobile browsers.
-So unfortunate, but I felt that user experience was improved by my code, so I've left it in.
+So I felt that user experience was improved by my code, so I've left it in.

+- Warning 2: ```The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment.``` This was because I prefered the look of look comments of the type: <!---------------------- Comment ---------------------->
+    But I changed them back to regular comments to allow mapping to XML

+- Error 1: ```An element with the attribute tabindex must not appear as a descendant of the a element.``` The anchor tag in this case was unneccesary, so I changed it to a <div>.

 ## [W3C Link Checker](https://validator.w3.org/checklink)